Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Introduction and the main results

 We show that $\chi$ for the nearest-neighbor model in dimensions $d>4$ indeed exhibits the mean-field behavior $\gamma=1$ as $\beta\uparrow\betac(\TField)$ with $J$ and $q~(\ll1)$ fixed.
-This implies that the critical behavior is robust against small quantum perturbation, as long as $d>4$.
+This implies that the critical behavior is robust against small quantum perturbation as long as $d>4$.
 The proof is based on an inequality for $\pdv{\chi}/{\beta}$ that is valid for a wider class of models than that of reflection-positive models.
-The inequality for $\pdv{\chi}/{\beta}$ is obtained by reorganizing two differential inequlities in Bj\"ornberg~\cite{b2013infrared}.
-Those differential inequlities were obtained by using a stochastic-geometric representation in space-time~\cite{bg2009phase,ci2010random}.
+The inequality for $\pdv{\chi}/{\beta}$ is obtained by reorganizing two differential inequalities in Bj\"ornberg~\cite{b2013infrared}.
+Those differential inequalities were obtained by using a stochastic-geometric representation in space-time~\cite{bg2009phase,ci2010random}.
 By setting $\TField=0$ in this representation, we also derive a new lace expansion for the classical Ising model.
-In the sequel~\cite{ks2025lace}, we will extend the lace expansion to the $\TField>0$ case, in order to prove the aforementioned mean-field results without assuming reflection positivity.
+In the forthcoming paper~\cite{ks2025lace}, we will extend the lace expansion to the $\TField>0$ case, in order to prove the aforementioned mean-field results for the quantum Ising model without assuming reflection positivity.